dmouscher/nomic/rules-3.md

 V) If a player is not eligible for any other States, they become eligible to be in a State of Passivity.
 Players instantly lose their eligibilty if/when they become eligible for another State.

-If a player is only eligible for only one State, they are automatically in that State.
-If a player is eligible for multiple States, and they are not already in a State, they must declare in actions which State they are in.
-If, as per rule 303, a player who is eligible for multiple States has not declared which State they are in within the appropriate amount of time, they are automatically assigned to a State of Headassery and are no longer eligible for any other States.
+If a player is only eligible for one State, they are automatically in that State.
+If a player is eligible for multiple States, and they are already in a State, they may swap between States that they are eligible for once every 24 hours.
+If a player is eligible for multiple States, and they are not already in a State, they must declare in #actions which State they are in.
+If, as per rule 303, a player who is eligible for multiple States has not declared which State they are in within the appropriate amount of time, they are automatically assigned to a State of Headassery and are no longer eligible for any other States until the end of the current turn.
 At the end of each turn, players in a State of Headassery may once again become eligible for other States.

+If a player loses eligibility for the State that they are currently in, they are instantly no longer in that State.
+A player who is removed from a State in this manner must follow the above proceedings.

 Additional States may be defined in future proposals, either as amendments to this rule or as their own rules.